 7. Get an afternoon snack at Ono Seafood

+Next up is another first-timer must: Ono Seafood.
 Ono Seafood has been killing it in the poke game since I first went to Hawaii years, years ago.
-Of all the flavors we’ve tried over the years, the shoyu and spicy mayo are the best ones in our opinion.
+Of all the flavors we’ve tried over the years, the shoyu and spicy mayo are the best ones.

-Foodland’s shoyu poke is typically too salty for me, and this was pure perfection.
-I come back time and time again!
+Foodland’s shoyu poke is typically too salty for me, and Ono’s poke is always pure perfection.
+Despite the increase in prices over the years, I still find myself come back time and time again!

 8. Visit Iolani Palace